Divorce

 How Long Does Divorce Take in Ohio?

-The length of the divorce process is variable depending on various factors that need to be settled and the parties ability to negotiate .
+The length of the divorce process is variable, depending on various factors that need to be settled and the parties' ability to negotiate.

 • More complicated divorces can take 1-2 years or more to be final.

-DIY Divorce: Do I Need a Lawyer?
+Do I Need a Lawyer for a Divorce?

 More and more couples are starting to take their divorce into their own hands and complete all the paperwork on their own.
 The fall of the housing market resulted in a surge of these divorces.
 The housing market crash was a catalyst for what history has named the Great Recession of the late 2000s.
-During this time, many people were laid off from their careers and unable to find work, which led to a further economic crisis.
-Couples seeking a divorce in many areas of Ohio were unable to afford legal costs associated with hiring a lawyer and began representing themselves in court.
+During this time, many people were laid off from their careers and were unable to find work, which led to a further economic crisis.
+Couples seeking a divorce in many areas of Ohio were unable to afford the legal costs associated with hiring a lawyer and began representing themselves in court.

 While do-it-yourself divorce is a possibility, it isn’t often a smart one.
 Divorce is often complex, especially if the couple has been together for many years.
 Splitting assets, child custody, and spousal support designations require an expansive understanding of family law.
 If there are any debates about property, children, and other issues from the marriage, you need someone there you can trust to help you make the best decisions for you and your child’s needs.

 Due to the complexities of divorce mentioned above, do-it-yourself divorce cases often take longer than cases with couples who have retained attorneys.
-Often this is because divorce can be such an emotional, stressful subject that it can be difficult for someone to invest time and energy into understanding the law.
+Often, this is because divorce can be such an emotional, stressful subject that it can be difficult for someone to invest time and energy into understanding the law.
 Furthermore, some divorces can become intensely difficult, and you may have to make choices that hurt you or your spouse.
 In a fragile emotional state, you may fail to remember some of the legal details.
 A practiced attorney can help you make unbiased decisions regarding your divorce during this emotionally traumatic time.

 What is mediation in divorce?

-Mediation can be used in cases where a couple is willing to work together but also have different goals in the divorce.
-These include matters such as child custody, property division, etc. A neutral, 3rd party mediator will be able to help the couple to come to agreeable terms on these matters.
+Mediation can be used in cases where a couple is willing to work together but also has different goals in the divorce.
+These include matters such as child custody, property division, etc. A neutral, 3rd party mediator will be able to help the couple come to agreeable terms on these matters.

 What is collaborative divorce?